International Student FAQ

 Is an English as a Second Language (ESL) program available?

-Yes, if you do not meet the TOEFL requirements of 79 on the internet-based test, 213 on the computer-based test, or 550 on the written test, you can enroll in the ESL program at LTU.
+Yes, if you do not meet the English proficiency requirements of 79 on the internet-based TOEFL, 550 on the paper-based TOEFL, or 6.0 on the IELTS you can enroll in the ESL program at LTU.
 Depending on the program, the student may be allowed to take courses toward their degree along with the ESL courses.

 Is it an LTU requirement to have medical insurance?